tacco.tools.annotate_RCTD

 • counts_location – A string or tuple specifying where the count matrix is stored, e.g. ‘X’, (‘raw’,’X’), (‘raw’,’obsm’,’my_counts_key’), (‘layer’,’my_counts_key’), … For details see counts().

-• conda_env – The path of a conda environment where RCTD is installed and importable as ‘library(RCTD)’.
+• conda_env – The name or path of a conda environment where RCTD is installed and importable as ‘library(RCTD)’ or ‘library(spacexr)’.
+If None, uses the current environment.

 • x_coord_name – Name of an .obs column to forward to RCTD as x coordinates.
 If not available, forwards a new 0-only column.